 The 2013 Honda NC700x will easily get you over 60 miles on one gallon of gas, while the Kawasaki Ninja 250R and Suzuki TU250X push the 80 mpg threshold.
 The key is to buy and store several gallons of gasoline before disaster strikes.
 The American Petroleum Institute recommends storage in a cool, dry place separate from your main dwelling, like in a garage or shed.
 You’ll need to add a stabilizing agent to keep the gas from breaking down into a useless liquid.
 Sta-Bil is one of the most popular fuel preservers, and will keep gas fresh for up to 12 months.

 The best practice is to refresh the gas every six months or so while civilization is still intact.

 Anybody who has driven through Los Angeles during rush hour knows the frustration of spending upwards of 30 minutes to travel a mere five miles.
 Those same people are envious (or worried) about all the motorcycle riders weaving their way through traffic and getting to their destinations in minimal time.

 A motorcycle is perfect not only for maneuvering through evacuation traffic, but also for getting around fallen trees, wreckage, and other debris that may be blocking your path.
 You can also use it as an exploration vehicle to scout potential camp sites and refuges in the mountains and woods.

-Doubles As Generator
+3. Motorcycles Double As Generator